TagGFP

 TagGFP expression in transiently transfected mammalian cells

-(A) Whole-cell expression; (B) TagGFP fusion with human β-actin; (c) TagGFP fusion with human α-tubulin.
+(A) Whole-cell expression; (B) TagGFP fusion with human β-actin; (C) TagGFP fusion with human α-tubulin.

 See also 3D movie of TagGFP-tagged tubulin

 TagGFP suitability to generate stably transfected cells has been proven by Marinpharm company.
-Cell lines expressing TagGFP fusion with α-tubulin are commercially available from this company.

 Stably transfected cell lines expressing TagGFP-tagged fusions